ResetXPDR/MSFS_AutoFPS/README.md

   - Auto OLOD
     - When enabled, four user definable parameters relating to this feature will be revealed on the UI when the user mouses over the Auto OLOD checkbox.
     - Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base (1000ft minimum and less than top) and top level (2000ft minimum, 100000ft maximum and greater than base) and with OLOD values defined for each of these altitudes (10 - 1000 allowable).
     -  The app will set OLOD @ Base at or below the Alt OLOD Base (AGL), set the OLOD @ Top at or above Alt OLOD Top (AGL) and interpolate in between.
 Note that OLOD @ Base can be higher, lower or the same value as the OLOD @ Top, depending on whether you want OLOD to decrease, increase or stay the same respectively as you ascend.
+    -  In MSFS2024, integrates with auto settings reduction and VRAM+.
   - MSFS 2020 only
     - Decrease Cloud Quality - When enabled, will reduce/restore cloud quality by one level if the activation condition is met.
       - Activation Methods